Bonaparte at Marengo: Reception

 In Issue 263 of Computer Gaming World, Bruce Geryk wrote to his computer gaming audience, "If you remember what it felt like to line up hundreds of little cardboard chits and lose yourself in an imagined historical world (and if you have friends to play with), you absolutely cannot miss Simmons Games' Bonaparte at Marengo, which simulates the pre-Austerlitz French victory over the Austrians in a way tabletop gamers likely haven't seen before."
 Geryk liked the gameplay, saying, "The ingenious mechanics involve units in the form of long colored blocks, with simple, yet clever, positioning rules for ease of play, all while making the game took like an exhibit on the History Channel."
 Geryk also noted the simplicity of the rules, commenting that the game "plays simply and quickly enough that parents can play it with children who want to learn about history, yet the solid design provides a challenge for even the most experienced players."
 Geryk concluded, "With the current drought of good PC war games, it's surprising how far board games have come."

 In Issue 27 of Simulacrum, John Kula, a player of hex grid wargames for 35 years, was dismissive of claims that the game was a new system, calling such claims "snake oil"; he saw it as simply a mish-mash of block wargaming from Quebec 1759, and thin rectangular blocks of wood and diceless combat from Diplomacy.
-"To give the designer his due, the creativity of Bonaparte at Marengo, where old elements are combined in new ways, is indisputable.
+"To give the designer [her] due, the creativity of Bonaparte at Marengo, where old elements are combined in new ways, is indisputable.
 But claiming them to be a new system is a bit ingenuous."
 Kula also was not a fan of the map divided into irregular areas, which he found confusing.
 Kula concluded by saying that he expected board wargames to "work a certain way", and the time spent learning a completely new system was time not spent playing the game.
 "Bonaparte at Marengo fails for me on these two accounts, especially as I get the sense that I wouldn’t end up playing it much.
 Your mileage may vary."